 Classic Professional Wrestling trope.
 The most obvious is the loophole that a title (usually) can't change hands unless the victory is 'clean'; if a heel were to, say, disqualify himself by hitting an opponent (restrained by his allies) in the groin with a foreign object while outside the ring over 10 seconds, he'd retain it.
 Then there's the classic No Holds Barred/Street Fight/Hardcore match, where there Ain't No Rules.
 Aside from 'win via pinfall or submission'.

 As with so many other things, Eddie Guerrero was the master of this.
 While the ref was distracted, he would grab a chair, hit it against something to make a noise, throw it to his opponent, and then lay down.
 The ref would reach the logical conclusion and DQ his opponent.
+Or he would take the chair away from the opponent and thus be too distracted to notice Eddie hitting the opponent with a low blow and then rolling him up for a pinfall.
 Ain't no rule against giving your opponent a weapon.

 When it comes to men and women, it’s rare for a match between them these days.
 However, nothing says a woman can’t break up a fight or hitting a guy outside of a match.
 At the 1000th episode of Raw, Stephanie got around this when Paul Heyman started to trash talk about her children, and she let him have it.
 Triple H warned Heyman about this since he’s the father of Stephanie's children and he’s protective of them too.